KulkarniSharath/M1_BookingSystem_APP/README.md

 # M1_BookingSystem_APP
-This is a seat booking/reservation
+This is a seat booking/reservation system for passengers